Chofux/unraid_ssh_hardening/README.md

 *  Disable Permit Root Login and Password Authentication
 *  Use a TCP Random Port
-*  In case that password is still promtted add this to sshd_config:
+*  In case the password is still promtted add this to sshd_config:
    *  UsePAM no
    *  ChallengeResponseAuthentication no